 The Food and Drug Administration (FDA) has approved the plastic pellets for weight.

-- 5, 8, or 10 lb weight options
+- 5, 8, or 10 pound (lb) weight options

-- light gray color
+- light gray color or white

 - BPA-free, hypoallergenic